-The Tikkurila Church is integrated in a city block containing an adjoining apartment building that offers social housing and student housing.
-All designed by OOPEAA as one complex, the Tikkurila Church, the Bethania Apartments, and the student housing form one unity with a diversity of functions serving the residents of Tikkurila, one of the fastest growing and ethnically diverse areas in the metropolitan region of Helsinki.
+In the Tikkurila Church and Housing, all designed as one complex, the church, the Bethania Apartments, and the student housing form one unity with a diversity of functions.
+The multifunctional block serves the residents of Tikkurila, one of the fastest growing and ethnically diverse areas in the metropolitan region of Helsinki.
+The church is integrated in a city block containing an adjoining apartment building that offers social housing and student housing.

 With its lively multicolored brick façade and sculptural shape, the church takes on a strong presence on the town square in the heart of Tikkurila and forms an identifying landmark for the neighborhood.
 The multifunctional church building houses a range of flexibly adaptable spaces to accommodate a variety of uses.
 In its maximum capacity, the main church hall seats an audience of 520, and it is possible to divide the space to allow for multiple simultaneous activities.
 The building provides workspace for approximately 140 employees and offers several meeting spaces of various sizes to serve the community.
 There is also a café and a children’s corner.
 In the summer months, the courtyard provides a pleasant space for gatherings.
 It serves both the church as well as the residents in the adjoining apartment building.